Locally finitely presented and coherent hearts: Preliminaries on derived categories and -structures

 \section{Preliminaries on derived categories and $t$-structures}

-In this section we recall the necessary definitions and some basic facts about derived categories and $t$-structures.
-The section is mostly useful to introduce notations, to fix conventions and to recall some results that help the paper to be more self-contained.
-For this reason, most of the results included here are well-known and we include almost no proof.
+In this section we recall some definitions and basic facts about derived categories and $t$-structures.
+This serves mostly to introduce notation, fix conventions and recall known results that help the paper to be more self-contained.
+For this reason, most proofs are omitted.